userhas404d/terraform-aws-ldap-maintainer/README.md

 ## ToDo

+- [ ] cwe that is triggered when a failed run is detected that sends a notification to slack
+- [ ] give user feedback when button is pressed.. (this should come from slack-listener)
 - [ ] LDAP query should be able to send queries and perform actions
+- [ ] approvals based on users' group?

+### Final steps

+- [ ] document, test, and write the layer creation step
 - [ ] make sure this thing is scheduled to run (cloudwatch event w/ stepfunction target)
+- [ ] create a drawing of this monstrosity

+### Done

+- [x] Configure asynchronous invocation of the backend lambda function
 - [x] "are you sure" pop ups
-- [ ] give user feedback when button is pressed..
-- [ ] approvals based on users?

-- [ ] clean up cloudtrails

 ## Overview